 - Ease of Use: Intuitive GUI virtually eliminates user learning curve; no need to understand Linux or EC2 to manage systems.
 Alternatively, cluster management shell provides powerful scripting capabilities to automate tasks.

 - Complete management solution: Installation/initialization, provisioning, monitoring, scheduling and management in one integrated environment.

 - Integrated workload managers: Wide selection of workload managers included and automatically configured with local, cloud and mixed queues.

-- Single system view; complete visibility and control: Cloud compute nodes managed as elements of the on-site cluster; visible from a single console with drill-downs and historic data.
+- Single pane of glass; complete visibility and control: Cloud compute nodes managed as elements of the onsite cluster; visible from a single console with drill-downs and historic data.

 - Efficient data management via data-aware scheduling: Automatically ensures data is in position at start of computation; delivers results back when complete.

-- Secure, automatic gateway: Mirrored LDAP and DNS services over automatically-created VPN connects local and cloud-based nodes for secure communication.
+- Secure, automatic gateway: Mirrored LDAP and DNS services inside Amazon VPC, connecting local and cloud-based nodes for secure communication over VPN.

 - Cost savings: More efficient use of cloud resources; support for spot instances, minimal user intervention.

-Bright Cluster Manager supports two different scenarios: "Cluster-on-Demand" and "Cluster Extension".
+Bright Cluster Manager supports two cloud utilization scenarios: "Cluster-on-Demand" and "Cluster Extension".